Waziup/waziup.io/content/_index.md

 {{</home_banner>}}

 {{<home_video_container>}}
-# The kickstart to get you started with IoT.

 ## Waziup provides low-cost and open-source IoT technology and services, Waziup is helping to build a more connected and technologically advanced Africa.
 {{</home_video_container>}}